publiccodenet/about/index.md

 # What we do

-We help public Open Source projects become successful, build sustainable communities around them and create a thriving public Open Source ecology.
+We help Open Source projects for cities become successful, build sustainable communities around them and create a thriving public Open Source ecosystem.

 We want to be an ecosystem level partner in Open Source projects enabling collaboration and re-use at scale.